Low-income Americans are more likely to live in housing that wastes energy, which saddles them with disproportionately high energy costs.

 Utility bills are the primary reason why people resort to payday loans, and play an outsized role in the perpetuation of poverty.
 But the impacts of soaring energy bills go beyond finances.
 Living in under-heated homes puts occupants at a higher risk of respiratory problems, heart disease, arthritis, and rheumatism, according to ACEEE and EEFA.
 Then there are the tragedies, like that of Rodney Todd, a University of Maryland kitchen worker who died of monoxide poisoning, along with his seven children, while using a gas generator to power his home after his electricity was shut off by Delmarva Power.

 One reason for the energy-burden gap is that the energy bills of the rich and poor aren’t in fact very different.
-“Energy is not discretionary,” said Anne Evans, CEO of Elevate Energy, an urban sustainability non-profit.
+“Energy is not discretionary,” said Anne Evens, CEO of Elevate Energy, an urban sustainability non-profit.
 No matter our income level, “We need energy to refrigerate our food, to heat our homes.”

 Another cause, the 2016 study found, is that low-end housing is significantly less energy-efficient than other housing stock.
 People with less money aren’t just paying a greater proportion of their income for energy—they’re paying more per square foot.
 “Far from being an intractable problem related to persistent income disparity, the excess energy burdens [that low-income communities] face are directly related to the inefficiency of their homes,” the study authors concluded.